THE ANNUAL GATHERING OF FANS OF OLD ROCK 'N ROLL AT THE SURF BALLROOM IN CLEAR LAKE, IOWA

 Go to the yearly listing for 1979-2002.

 All photos associated with the events discussed on this page and all related pages are copyrighted by John Lindquist (except for those otherwise credited) and may be utilized privately as long as proper credit is given and no one (especially me) receives payment of any kind.
 Therefore I cannot respond to requests to purchase photos.
-Subjects of the photos and their estates may do as they please with them.
+Subjects of the photos and their estates may of course do as they please with them.

 Links of various degrees of relevance: